Vairn/Discworld-Novelette/Occupational_Hazard.md

 "What sort of difficulties?"

 I HAVE BEEN FINDING IT...
 CHALLENGING...
-TO COLLECT PEOPLE AT MOMENTS OF GREAT JOY OR TRAGEDY.
+TO GUIDE PEOPLE'S TRANSITIONS AT MOMENTS OF GREAT JOY OR TRAGEDY.
 A WOMAN GIVING BIRTH.
 A MAN ON HIS WAY TO A WEDDING.
 SOMEONE CELEBRATING WITH FAMILY.

 "You've been going soft."

 Death considered this with the sort of careful attention.
 PERHAPS.
 IT SEEMS...
 UNNECESSARILY CRUEL...
 TO INTERRUPT SUCH MOMENTS.

-"So you've been delaying collections?"
+"So you've been delaying transitions?"

 OCCASIONALLY.
 BRIEFLY.
 LONG ENOUGH FOR THE CELEBRATION TO FINISH, OR THE BABY TO BE SAFELY BORN.
 I TELL MYSELF IT IS...
 ADMINISTRATIVE EFFICIENCY.